astromam/Coronagraphs/README.md

 # Coronagraphs

-This package allows the user to design and simulate Lyot-style coronagraphs.
+In the context of exoplanet imaging, this object-oriented toolkit in Python enables the model and optimization of Lyot-style coronagraphs and Shaped pupil devices.
+The code is developed with two object classes:
+- design for coronagraph model
+- optim_1d and optim_2d for coronagraph design optimization.
-For design optimization, the code defines a linear program model and uses a solver to find the best solution of the problem.
-Two different solvers are available to solve the optimization problem:
+In terms of design optimization, the package defines an optimization problem with a linear program (LP) model and calls for a solver to find the best solution.
+The tool currently works with the following solvers:
 - [scipy.linprog](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.linprog.html)
 - [gurobi](http://www.gurobi.com)

 ### Prerequisites
-- Gurobi solver for python: see instructions for installation and license at [gurobipy](http://www.gurobi.com/documentation/7.5/quickstart_mac/the_gurobi_python_interfac.html).
+- Gurobi solver for Python.
+For installation and license, see instructions at [gurobipy](http://www.gurobi.com/documentation/7.5/quickstart_mac/the_gurobi_python_interfac.html).
 - [stdgrb](https://github.com/rflamary/stdgrb) gurobi cython wrapper for dense optimization problem.

 ### Installing